PseudoDevs/IamGhost/FATAL14.md

-Last updated: 2024-04-02 17:52:51
+Last updated: 2024-04-02 17:53:24
-Random Quote: There are things so deep and complex that only intuition can reach it in our stage of development as human beings. - John Astin
+Random Quote: Success is where preparation and opportunity meet. - Bobby Unser